-If you're looking for my current whereabouts, I'm employed at Standard Chartered and living in Marina Bay, Singapore.
+If you're looking for my current whereabouts, I'm employed at Standard Chartered as a Haskell developer in Marina Bay, Singapore.

 If you're looking to get in touch, you'll have better luck contacting me at laurence dot day at sc dot com than via Nottingham channels.